TheCodemate/TheCodemate/README.md

 A Project manager by ☼ and a React Developer by night ☾

 🧰 I use daily: React, Express, TypeScript, Prisma, Vite, Tailwind Css, Zod
-🌍 Admiring how programming changes today's world into a better place, making people's lives better and improving the way companies work.
+🌍 Admiring how programming changes today's world into a better place, making people's lives easier.
 💬 ping me if you want to change the world together

 ⚒️ Currently working on: